google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ---

-# You can use code in many ways to generate your own lists of data...
+# You can use code in many ways to generate your own lists of data

 ![](res/intermediatepython19.png)